shemaaali/LambSC/sprintchellange/challenge.md

 - Number of unique product names in the product list
 - Average (mean) price, weight, and flammability of listed products

-At the bottom of `acme_report.py` you should put the following code:

-Following is useful starting code for `acme_repory.py`:
+Following is useful starting code for `acme_report.py`:

 ```python
 #!/usr/bin/env python